 In the Middle Ages Ealing Common covered some 70 acres but its extent was reduced as a result of progressive encroachment.
 Medieval tracks have been upgraded to become the roads that now frame and traverse it.

 From 1809 until his assassination in 1812, prime minister Spencer Perceval lived at Elm Grove House, at the south-west corner of the common.
-In 1870 his son’s widow sold the Elm Grove estate to the East India Company.
+His son’s widow later sold the Elm Grove estate to the East India Company.